 To receive full-time benefits, veterans must be enrolled for 30 clock-hours per week.

-To receive half-time benefits for night classes, veterans must enroll for 12 clock-hours per week.
+To receive half-time benefits for night classes, veterans must be enrolled for 12 clock-hours per week.

-To receive half-time benefits for day time classes, veterans must enroll for 15 hours per week.
+To receive half-time benefits for day time classes, veterans must be enrolled for 15 hours per week.

 SCHEDULE CHANGES